gruppe-adler/grad_civs/README.md

 maxCivs        | 60            | Maximum number of civs that can exist at any time. spawnDistances | [1000,4500]   | Minimum and maximum distance to players that civilians can spawn in. debugMode      | 0             | Toggles debug mode (0/1). onSpawn        | ""            | Code to execute on civilian spawn.
-Passed parameters are: [unit]. exitOn         | ""            | Condition upon which grad-civs loops will stop. clothes        | []            | All classnames of clothes that civilians may wear. faces          | []            | All classnames of faces that civilians may have.
+Passed parameters are: [civilian]. onHeldUp       | ""            | Code to execute when civilian stops because a weapon is pointed at him.
+Passed parameters are: [civilian]. exitOn         | ""            | Condition upon which grad-civs loops will stop. clothes        | []            | All classnames of clothes that civilians may wear. faces          | []            | All classnames of faces that civilians may have.